Поживна цінність на 100 г

 cooking

-Allow to cool slightly, mix with cottage cheese, finely chopped and sprinkle with olive oil.
-Beat until smooth.
-I do it in a blender, but you can just knead.
+Allow the cauliflower to cool slightly, then mix it with finely chopped cheese and drizzle with olive oil.
+Blend until smooth.
+I use a blender for this, but you can simply mash it by hand.

 cooking

-Allow to cool slightly, mix with cottage cheese, finely chopped and sprinkle with olive oil.
-Beat until smooth.
-I do it in a blender, but you can just knead.
+Allow the cauliflower to cool slightly, then mix it with finely chopped cheese and drizzle with olive oil.
+Blend until smooth.
+I use a blender for this, but you can simply mash it by hand.

 up to 60 min